Bhakti Yoga in Addiction Recovery: A Beginners Guide

 Bhakti yoga is the yoga of devotion to God and is one of the four paths to yoga mentioned in the Vedas (the oldest scriptures of Hinduism).
 When someone practices bhakti yoga consistently, they can reach blissful states and become intoxicated with God.
 Eventually, someone who follows this path resolutely begins to experience all things and all beings as divine.

-While the end results of practicing bhakti yoga are powerful, it is not complicated.
+While the end results of practising bhakti yoga are powerful, it is not complicated.
 Anyone can do it.
 This article outlines how you can practice Bhakti Yoga and what you can expect to get from doing it.

 What does the word ‘Bhakti’ mean?